Ready to apply?

 However, equal status also differs.

-- You have status as a worker or have retained your status as a worker in Denmark
+- You have status as a worker or have retained your status as a worker in Denmark.
+In this case, you are entitled to SU if you work minimum 10-12 hours/week.
+Read more here.

-- You have resided in Denmark for five years
+- You have resided in Denmark for five years.
+This means that you can get SU without fulfilling the minimum working hours requirement.

 - You came to Denmark with your parents (before you were 20 years old, you keep living in Denmark and all of you have permanent residence permit)